nataliepankova/projects/budget_app/README.md

-The budget_calc.py that does this kind of stuff:
+The budget_calc.py does this kind of stuff:

 - you give it the name of category, initial deposit and spendings --> it gives you a receipt like this: